 Cartwright Allotment Water Project

-The discovery that HPC grants had helped to significantly increase cattle grazing on the Bar X allotment and adjacent Driveway pastures made me wonder if they had been used to subsidize other ranching operations on public land.
-To help me find an answer to that question I sent an email to the Game & Fish Department’s coordinator for the Payson Natural Resources Committee, the local HPC subcommittee that proposes HPC projects on the Tonto National Forest.
-He put me on the subcommittee’s email list, and in mid-August 2019 I received a copy of their August 7 meeting minutes.
+I was interested in learning more about HPC grants, so in 2019 I sent an email to the Game & Fish Department’s coordinator for the Payson Natural Resources Committee, the local HPC subcommittee that proposes HPC projects on the Tonto National Forest.
+He put me on the subcommittee’s email list, and in mid-August I received a copy of their August 7 meeting minutes.

 The minutes mentioned a large livestock water construction project proposed for the Cartwright Grazing Allotment in the Tonto’s Cave Creek Ranger District.
 I knew that most of the allotment had burned in the 2005 Cave Creek Complex wildfire, and that grazing had subsequently been suspended on the allotment.
 I sent an information request to the District on August 13 asking for documents about the allotment’s current management status.
 On September 16 the Cave Creek Ranger District issued a NEPA scoping letter to solicit comments from the public about the Cartwright Allotment Water Project.